iocafe/iocafe-doc/source/security/network-topology/190919-iocom-network-topology.rst

 serial communication, skip this topic.

 The network topology is an application-level feature supported by IOCOM.
-The ioserver extension library can be used as is, or as a starting point to provice user accounts, etc.
+The ioserver extension library can be used as is, or as a starting point to provide user accounts, etc.

 The network topology of distributed system is closely related to security: